-To lower the Total Alkalinity, you can use either Leslie’s Dry Acid or Leslie’s Muriatic Acid.
-Both of these products will quickly decrease Total Alkalinity levels in your pool, but you should not use Leslie’s Muriatic Acid if you own a vinyl-lined, painted, or fiberglass pool.
-Just 1 ½ pounds of Leslie’s Dry Acid or 21 fluid ounces of Leslie’s Muriatic Acid will lower the Total Alkalinity by 10 ppm in 10,000 gallons of water.
+To lower the Total Alkalinity, you can use either Leslie’s Dry Acid.
+This product will quickly decrease Total Alkalinity levels in your pool.
+Just 1 ½ pounds of Leslie’s Dry Acid will lower the Total Alkalinity by 10 ppm in 10,000 gallons of water.
 To raise Total Alkalinity by 10 ppm in 10,000 gallons, use 1 ½ pounds of Leslie’s Alkalinity Up.

 Once the Total Alkalinity has been brought to within 80 and 120 ppm, you can begin to adjust the other chemicals.
 To increase pH, adding Leslie’s Soda Ash will help raise it to an acceptable range.
-To decrease pH, you can again use either Leslie’s Dry Acid or Leslie’s Muriatic acid.
+To decrease pH, you can again use Leslie’s Dry Acid.

 If the Calcium Hardness is too low, just 1 ¼ pounds of Leslie’s Hardness Plus will raise the Calcium Hardness by 10 ppm in 10,000 gallons of water.
 It is much more difficult to lower the Calcium Hardness than to raise it, so be sure not to let the calcium levels get beyond 400 ppm.

 - 8. Brush and Vacuum Your Pool Thoroughly